ono-midori/ono-midori.github.io/techs/libevent.md

     enum evbuffer_eol_style eol_style);
 ```

 The evbuffer_search() function scans the buffer for an occurrence of the len-character string what.
 It returns an evbuffer_ptr containing the position of the string, or -1 if the string was not found.
-If the start argument is provided, it’s the position at which the search should begin; otherwise, the search is from the start of the string.
+If the start argument is provided, it's the position at which the search should begin; otherwise, the search is from the start of the string.

 The evbuffer_search_range() function behaves as evbuffer_search, except that it only considers occurrences of what that occur before the evbuffer_ptr end.